 We are a fully integrated China-based biopharmaceutical company that focuses on the research, development, manufacturing and commercialization of vaccines that protect against infectious diseases.
 We have successfully developed a portfolio of market leading products, consisting of vaccines against the hepatitis A, hepatitis B and influenza viruses.
-In 2002, we launched our first product, Healive, which was the first inactivated hepatitis A vaccine developed, produced and marketed by a China-based manufacturer.
+In 2002, we launched our first product, manufacturer.
 In 2005, we received regulatory approvals in China for the production of Bilive, a combined hepatitis A and B vaccine, and Anflu, a split viron influenza vaccine.
 In April 2008, we received regulatory approval in China for the production in China of our whole viron pandemic H5N1 influenza (avian flu) vaccine, which is the only vaccine approved for sale to the Chinese national vaccine stockpiling program.
 In September 2009, we were granted a production license for Panflu.1, which was the first approved vaccine in the world against the influenza A H1N1 virus (swine flu).
+In 2011, our animal rabies vaccine was approved by the Ministry of Agriculture for commercialization.
+In December 2011, Sinovac Dalian, an operating subsidiary of the Company obtained the production license from the SFDA for its mumps vaccine product.
+Sinovac Dalian, applied for the GMP certification of its mumps vaccine production plant with the SFDA in March 2012 and is currently is waiting for notification of the inspection date from the SFDA.
 Our pipeline consists of various vaccine candidates in the pre-clinical and clinical development phases in China.
-We have obtained the approval to commence human clinical trials of a vaccine for EV71 (hand, foot and mouth disease) from SFDA on December 23, 2010 and have initiated the phase I clinical trials on December 30, 2010.
-We filed an application for the clinical trials of pneumococcal conjugate vaccine and pneumococcal polysaccharides vaccine in early 2011.
-Our product pipeline also includes human vaccines for rotavirus, haemophilus influenza type b, or HIB, meningitis, rabies, chickenpox, mumps and rubella that have completed or are in pre-clinical development, and a vaccine for the severe acute respiratory syndrome, or SARS, virus that has completed a Phase I clinical trial.
+We obtained approval from SFDA to commence human clinical trials of a vaccine for EV71 (hand, foot and mouth disease) on December 23, 2010.
+In 2011, phase I and II clinical trials of the EV 71 vaccine were completed.
+We initiated phase III clinical trial in January, 2012.
+We filed an application for the clinical trials of pneumococcal conjugate vaccine, pneumococcal polysaccharides vaccine and rubella vaccine in early 2011.
+Our product pipeline also includes human vaccines for rotavirus, human rabies, and varicella that are in pre-clinical development.